jxmot/tessel-networking-example/README.md

 ## Display Network Interface Information

-After the access point has been created and enabled a periodic call to `os.networkInterfaces()` is made and its returned data is checked for the presence of an array labeled as `"wlan0"`.
-When it is present and containing two elements it's evidence that the access point is running and available.
+After the access point has been created and enabled, a periodic call to `os.networkInterfaces()` is made and its returned data is checked for the presence of an array labeled as `"wlan0"`.
+When it is present and containing two elements it is evidence that the access point is running and available.

 <p align="center">
   <img src="./mdimg/flow-3-391x871.png" alt="Access Point Initialization flow chart" txt="Access Point Initialization flow chart" width="40%">
 </p>

+## HTTP Servers

 ## Shutdown and Disable

 <p align="center">
   <img src="./mdimg/flow-4-676x410.png" alt="Access Point Initialization flow chart" txt="Access Point Initialization flow chart" width="75%">